-Cindy has been attending women and their families choosing out-of-hospital birth since 1990.
+Cindy has been a Licensed Midwife attending out-of-hospital births since 1990.

-After completing her training at Maternidad La Luz, a freestanding birth center and midwifery school in El Paso, Texas, Cindy accepted a position as a staff midwife at Maternidad La Luz, and then as clinical director of the birth center.
-During her seven years at Maternidad, Cindy provided full scope midwifery care and supervised student and staff midwives.
+After completing her training at Maternidad La Luz, a freestanding birth center and midwifery school in Texas, Cindy accepted a position as a staff midwife and then as clinical director of the birth center.
+During her seven years there she provided full scope midwifery care and supervised students and midwives.

 In 1998 Cindy gave birth at home to her daughter, Elia.
-In 2000, Cindy moved to the Bay Area where she was a founding staff midwife at Circle of Life Birth Center in Fairfax, CA and began her own homebirth practice in the East Bay.
+In 2000, Cindy moved to the Bay Area where she was a founding midwife of a Marin birth center and began her own homebirth practice in the East Bay.

 Cindy is fluent in Spanish and English, and committed to making midwifery care accessible to all families.